agsh/onvif/README.md

 ```

 ## Troubleshooting
 Different cameras have different ONVIF implementation.
 I've tested this module only with a couple of devices.
-So if you've
-experience different problems with this library, please let me know via e-mail.
+So if you got different problems with this library, please let me know via e-mail.
 Else please just send the model of your
 camera to me.

 # API

 ## Discovery
 Since 0.2.7 version library supports WS-Discovery of NVT devices.
 Currently it uses only `Probe` SOAP method that just works well.
-You can found devices in your subnetwork using `probe` method of the Discovery singleton.
+You can find devices in your subnetwork using `probe` method of the Discovery singleton.
 Discovery is a EventEmitter inheritor, so you can wait until discovery timeout, or subscribe on `device` event.
 Here some examples: